mntmn/amiga2000-gfxcard/README.md

 I figured that I needed to connect most of these signals to the FPGA and then write another loop in Verilog that would interpret the Amiga's bus commands and act on them (store the data given on the bus in the RAM or return stuff from the RAM).

-On the other side of the FPGA, I decided to place an Analog Devices DAC(XYZ) digital to analog converter chip that would generate the analog R, G and B channels for the VGA port from the bits coming from the framebuffer.
+On the other side of the FPGA, I decided to place an Analog Devices ADV7125 digital to analog converter (DAC) chip that would generate the analog R, G and B channels for the VGA port from the bits coming from the framebuffer.

 ![Analog Devices ADV7125](pics/proto1/adv7125-diagram.png)